GoldfishPi/syds/README.md

 # SYDS
-sort your download sh!t
+Sort your download sh!t.

-organizes the contents of a directory by extension
+Organizes the contents of a directory by extension.

 ## Install
 ```bash